Character Description: 6 Tips from Stephen King's Memoir

 Read in your genre, and out of it.

-Read authors you’re familiar with and adore, and read authors you’ve never heard of before.
+Read authors you love, and read authors you've never heard of before.

 Read anything you can.